 But neither the weak economy nor the sharing economy are the only factors driving the shift from traditional 9-to-5 jobs to independent work.
 There are many other non-economic factors at play.
 The World Economic Forum’s “The Future of Jobs” report, for example, identifies and weighs 18 different drivers of change in the workforce, concluding that in combination, “technological, socio-economic, geopolitical and demographic developments and the interactions between them will generate new categories of jobs and occupations while partly or wholly displacing others.”

 Should we be worried about these forecasts of a growing gig economy?
 On the contrary.
 Technology has already opened new paths for individuals to drive their own destinies that are irreversible, giving us no choice but to think ahead of the trend and leverage it for all it is worth to workers and our economies alike.
 Here is why.

 Facilitating worker re-training and experiential entrepreneurship education

 Demand for self-driven, skilled specialists is on the rise, posing challenges for worker re-training.
-Our traditional approach as a society has been expensive publically funded traditional worker retraining programs that are often out of date before the curriculum is rolled out.
-The gig-economy breaks that challenge into bite-sized pieces, allowing workers to learn and try this and that, taking a less daunting, step-by-step approach to developing new skills.
+Our traditional approach as a society has been expensive publicly funded traditional worker retraining programs that are often out of date before the curriculum is rolled out.
+The gig economy breaks that challenge into bite-sized pieces, allowing workers to learn and try this and that, taking a less daunting, step-by-step approach to developing new skills.

 Best of all, being their own boss exposes individuals to the essence of entrepreneurship and warms them to the notion of calculated risk-taking, which they may then choose to fully embrace, take as a skill to an established business, or for many avoid at all costs.